 "I went all the way here for that photo-op, I demand that you pay me in full for the trouble.", complained the man in a loud, shrill voice.

 "Please sir, allow me to compensate you a portion of the amount and a free night instead.
 We just won't be needing the photo-of anymore.", Jasmin appealed.

 Yehann thought he can help.
 "Excuse me, but did you say photo-op?", Yehann said while kneeling down so as to look at the man eye-level.

 Before Jasmin could explain, Yehann gave her a curt nod and addressed the man.
 "I have a friend who is about to embark on a voyage to the eastern islands.
-I think it would be nice to remember how he looks like in case..... you know.
-His name is Baraz, I would like to pay for that portrait if you are so inclined."
+I think it would be nice to remember how he looks like, just in case..... you know.
+His name is Baraz, I would like to pay for that portrait if you would agree."

 Yehann continued, "He is also very good at sitting very still.
 You shall not have any trouble in painting him. "

 The tiny man gave Jasmin one last menacing look and ran to collect his accoutrements, as fast as his short legs can carry him.

 "Thank you for that", Jasmin said once they were alone.
 "I initially wanted the photo-op with you to help us get more guests.
 But after hearing your talk, I realize those are the kinds of extravagance that I would be better off to delay."

 "Besides, after you've been talking to the guests, our dried mini-bar consumption is down, our reservations for the Salt Spa are down, and we got a lot of cancellations for our exquisite Camel Cruise Tour".
 Jasmin smirked.
 "I'm beginning to think twice whether we want you back here".

 "I shall be departing soon, but here's a small token of appreciation for organizing the small forum and taking good care of the camels."
 Yehann said as he gave a gold coin to Jasmin.